John Arlott: Awards

 He was appointed Officer of the Order of the British Empire in the 1970 New Year Honours.
 He was made a life member of the MCC in 1980.
 He won the Sports Journalist of the Year Award in 1979, and was Sports Presenter of the Year in 1980.
 In July 1973 the University of Southampton awarded him an honorary degree, and in June 1981 he was afforded the same honour by The Open University.
 His contribution to British radio is commemorated in The Radio Academy's Hall of Fame.

 Personal life

 Arlott was married three times: his first wife was Dawn Rees (married 18 May 1940 – divorced 1958), with whom he had two sons, James Andrew (1944–1965) and Timothy Mark (born 1950).
 His second wife was Valerie France (married July 1960 – died 1976), with whom he had a third son Robert, (born 1963), after a daughter named Lynne had died at birth the previous year.
 His third wife was Patricia Hoare (6 April 1977 – 1991) who survived him.
 Arlott's eldest son Jim was killed in a car accident on New Year's Eve 1965, driving home late at night from Southampton in a sports car which Arlott had helped him to buy.
-This tragedy resulted in Arlott always wearing a black tie in remembrance of his dead son and in penance for his own role in the tragedy.
+This tragedy resulted in Arlott always wearing a black tie in remembrance of his son and in penance for his own role in the tragedy.